Smallpox vaccine: Anti-terrorism preparation

 Among more than 270,000 US military service members vaccinated with smallpox vaccine between December 2002, and March 2003, eighteen cases of probable myopericarditis were reported (all in first-time vaccinees who received the NYCBOH strain of vaccinia virus), an incidence of 7.8 per 100,000 during the 30 days they were observed.
 All cases were in young, otherwise healthy adult white men and all survived.

 In 2002, the United States government started a program to vaccinate 500,000 volunteer health care professionals throughout the country.
 Recipients were healthcare workers who would be first-line responders in the event of a bioterrorist attack.
 Many healthcare workers refused or did not pursue vaccination, worried about vaccine side effects, compensation and liability.
 Most did not see an immediate need for the vaccine.
 Some healthcare systems refused to participate, worried about becoming a destination for smallpox patients in the event of an epidemic.
 Fewer than 40,000 actually received the vaccine.

 On 21 April 2022, Public Services and Procurement Canada published a notice of tender seeking to stockpile 500,000 doses of smallpox vaccine in order to protect against a potential accidental or intentional release of the eradicated virus.
 On 6 May, the contract was awarded to Bavarian Nordic for their Imvamune vaccine.
 These were deployed by the Public Health Agency of Canada for targeted vaccination in response to the 2022 mpox outbreak.

+Emerging orthopoxvirus infections

+With the eradication of smallpox, the remaining Orthopoxvirus infection of great human consequence is Mpox, a disease endemic to West and Central Africa.
+A number of regional Mpox outbreaks lead to the renewal of a speculation that a poxvirus closely related to smallpox such as Mpox or cowpox could become adapted to humans over time and take up the ecological niche vacated by the extinction of smallpox.
+Among the requried adaptations for this niche is human-to-human transmission: this is known to occur in these small Mpox outbreaks, albeit inefficient enough for these outbreaks to stay local.

+The 2022–2023 mpox outbreak was unusual in that it featured higher rates of human-to-human transmission than previous regional outbreaks, allowing it to spread throughout the world to affect 121 countries and territories.
+The WHO declared a public health emergency of international concern (PHEIC) for this clade IIb outbreak on 23 July 2022 and smallpox vaccines were used off label (or given emergency approval) for Mpox prevention.
+A new 2023–2026 mpox epidemic by a novel clade Ib caused an (ongoing) epidemic in Central Africa, especially DR Congo, with limited local transmission in a few countries outside of Africa.
+At the same time, cases caused by descendants of the 2022 outbreak continues occurring at a low rate outside of Africa.